 Hire a Personal Injury Attorney Today

 You could find yourself in a tough spot if you were the driver turning when a left turn accident occurred.
-Work closely with an attorney to prove that the accident was not your mistake.
+Work closely with Simsbury and Glastonbury personal injury lawyers to prove that the accident was not your mistake.

-Hiring an attorney is also highly recommended so you can avoid unnecessary dealings with the other party.
+Hiring a auto accident attorney is also highly recommended so you can avoid unnecessary dealings with the other party.
 Let your attorney handle that so you can focus on your recovery.

 We at Hassett & George, P.C. will work tirelessly to prove that the left turn accident was not your fault.
 Get in touch with us today so we can start telling the true story of your accident.